portworx/lcfs/fs/README.md

 Each layer has a read-write lock, which is taken in shared mode while reading/writing to the layer (all file operations).
 That lock is taken in exclusive mode while unmounting the layer,  when creating a new layer or while deleting a layer.

 Each inode has a read-write lock.
 Operations which can be run in shared mode (read, readdir, getattr etc), take that lock in shared mode, while other operations which modify the inode hold that lock in exclusive mode.
+This lock is not taken once a layer is frozen (meaning, a new layer is created on top of that layer and no more changes are allowed in the layer).

 Layers